j0hax/j0hax/README.md

 - Typography
 - Functional programming

-_* does not imply skill_
+_* does not imply skills_

 ## Services

 - I am happy to assist as an English-German translator for open source projects!
+For inquiries, please send me an email.

 ## Contact me